NASA-DEVELOP/VOCAL/docs/source/dev/startdev.rst

 -------

 Before you start making changes, learn how to use Git for version control.
 GitHub provides an `interactive tutorial`__ on using Git, but there a resources all over the web.
+We really recommend this Software Carpentry tutorial, `Version Control with Git`__.
 For VOCAL, we stick to several best practices in order to streamline development.
 If you plan on developing VOCAL, you **must** use Git.